-Country Consultant Analyst Barometer of Localisation of Humanitarian Aid in Cameroon
+Country Consultant Analyst Barometer of Localization of Humanitarian Aid in Cameroon

-Description of the Consultancy
+Description of the Consultancy Analysis of data related to the localization

-Objective: Analysis of data related to the localisation barometer of humanitarian aid in Cameroon
+barometer of humanitarian aid in Cameroon

-Field of Expertise: Project management, information management, and data analysis.
+Area of Expertise: Project management, information management,

+and data analysis.

 Location: Yaounde, Cameroon

 Contract: Consultancy

-Consultation Period: November 2024 - February 2025
+Consultation Period: October 2024 - February 2025

-Number of Consultation Days: 18 days
+Number of Consultation Days: 20 days

-About ICVA
+About ICVA:

-Founded in 1962, International Council of Voluntary Agencies (ICVA) is a global network of over 160 non-governmental organisations (NGOs) operating in 160 countries.
+Founded in 1962, ICVA (International Council of Voluntary Agencies) is a global network of over 160 nongovernmental organizations (NGOs) operating in 160 countries.
 Its mission is to make humanitarian action more principled and effective by working collectively and independently to influence policies and practices.
 ICVA promotes and facilitates the effective engagement of NGOs in the humanitarian sector, focusing on forced migration, humanitarian coordination, humanitarian financing, and system-strengthening issues.